 Why do people have estate sales?

 People often hold estate sales after the death of a loved one as a way to liquidate their personal assets.
-However, folks also turn to estate sales as a way to declutter before a move, make extra money, or help elderly parents relocate.
-Believe it or not, estate sales are on the rise, as more people are switching up their living situations, relocating to other cities, downsizing, or, sadly, dealing with the loss of loved ones.
+However, folks also turn to estate sales as a way to declutter before a move, make extra money, or help elderly parents relocate — though these are technically called tag sales since the owner of the belongings is still alive.
+Although the term “estate sale” may sound slightly outdated, its popularity holds steadfast, especially as the cost of living rises.
+People continue to switch up their living situations, relocate to other cities, and, sadly, deal with the loss of loved ones.

-Although garage sales and estate sales are similar, estate sales are much more involved — from inventory and pricing to advertising and day-of-sale operations.
+Although garage sales and estate sales are similar, estate sale planning is much more involved — from inventory and pricing to advertising and day-of-sale operations.
 Every sale is unique, depending on the reason, location, items offered, and the buyers they attract.
-Whatever your situation, here are our best tips to help make sure your event is as successful and smooth as possible.
+Whatever your situation, here are our best tips on how to have an estate sale — and how to make sure everything goes as successfully and smoothly as possible.

 First things first, you’ve got to decide what you want to keep, sell, or simply get rid of.
 If you’re holding an estate sale after a death, you’re likely looking to liquidate as many of the assets as possible.
 However, if you’re having the estate sale because you’re downsizing or moving, you’ll probably want to take a more discerning approach.
-Be sure to check the house from top to bottom for items to sell — you might be surprised at how many things you forgot you even owned!
+Be sure to check the house from top to bottom for items to sell.
+You may be surprised at how many things you forgot you even owned!

 This is probably the trickiest part of holding an estate sale, especially if you’re selling items that belonged to someone else.
 While rare items and antiques have a somewhat consistent price, many items will vary in price depending on where the estate sale is being held.
 Something that fetches a high price in New England may be relative junk in Florida — and vice versa.